Policy Interventions in Indigenous Education: Evaluating Impact and Challenges

 Queensland’s indigenous students are dispersed across geographically with large enrolments found in the Far North Queensland schools.
 By 2018, the gap in in reading, writing and numeracy achievements was half within a decade.
 In Year 9, numeracy had the greatest closure by 37% (House of Representatives Standing Committee on Indigenous Affairs , 2017).

 It is argued that the policy intervention, through the Closing the Gap strategy to improve life outcomes of Aboriginal and Torres Strait Islanders through socio-economic targets, has not produced the desired effect even after 10 years of ‘Closing the Gap’ strategy (Guenther, 2020; The Department of the Prime Minister and Cabinet, 2018).
-It is observed that most schools find it challenging and costly to operate within the education reform framework and NAPLAN testing environment.
+It is observed that most schools find it challenging and costly to operate within the education reform framework and NAPLAN testing environment, which underscores the need for education dissertation help in understanding these complexities.
 Schools have a lack of a common understanding of numeracy.
 There are substantial demands to implement the national curriculum that has impacted the schools' ability to appropriately prepare students for NAPLAN numeracy tests (Carter, 2015).
 These observations make it clear that the strategy must provide for uniform guidelines for schools covering the understanding and implementation of relevant policy, in particular the NAPLAN testing requirements.

 On a different note, indigenous students and family must be supported in developing the soft skills needed to improve academic performances of the students.
 For instance, parents are found to have played a vital role in improving the students’ academic performance.
 Their involvement has a direct benefit on the students (Cuartero-Enteria & Tagyam, 2020).
 This is supported by the 2014–15 National Aboriginal and Torres Strait Islander Social Survey that found that there is a general need of support from family, friends and school by students in non-remote and remote areas.
 Students in non-remote areas require more of individual tutoring and career guidance.
 Students in remote areas require encouragement from elders and council and relatives (Australian Institute of Health and Welfare, 2020).
 Such involvement provides for regular monitoring and motivation of the students.
 This is an important aspect as it has been found that indigenous students have significantly lower mean-levels of motivation and engagement (Martin, et al., 2021).
 At the same time, when they are exposed to positive motivation and engagement including self-efficacy or mastery orientation, it brings greater academic outcomes than when exposed to negative motivation and engagement, such as anxiety or self-handicapping.
 However, factors such as gender, age, socio-economic status, and prior achievement reduce the difference between indigenous and non-indigenous students in terms of motivation and engagement (Martin, et al., 2021).